 The concept they developed follows a Gaussian nature.
 The test mechanism developed broadly follows three categories.
 Expected scenarios, possible scenarios, and almost impossible scenarios.
 This scenario testing structure can be mapped to sigma distances.

 Empirically, after testing for almost impossible scenarios which can be considered as the 3-sigma distance, the chatbot performance would be observed for 99% confidence interval.
-It would be costly to test further.
-Since the human capability of producing sentences has no upper bound.
+It would be costly to test further since there is an infinite combination of ways humans can use language.

 - Personality: Does the chatbot have a clear voice and tone that fits with the users and with the ongoing conversation?